dchen236/FairFace/README.md

 ```

 #### Download our models
-Download our pretrained models from [here](https://drive.google.com/file/d/1SSfZLl-KoOkK_51cnk9S-Lm55g18mBX7/view?usp=sharing) and save it in the same folder as predict.py is located.
+Download our pretrained models from [here](https://drive.google.com/file/d/1SSfZLl-KoOkK_51cnk9S-Lm55g18mBX7/view?usp=sharing) and save it in the same folder as where predict.py is located.

 #### Prepare the images
 prepare a csv and provide the paths of testing images where the colname name of testing images is "img_path" (see our [template csv file](https://github.com/dchen236/FairFace/blob/master/test_imgs.csv).